rob-myers/rob-myers.github.io/docs/plan.md

 - 🚧 can toggle NPC speech bubbles
   - ✅ can attach/remove html at world point via `html`
-  - 🚧 remove `html` (will use hand-crafted instead)
+  - 🚧 remove `html` command
-  - `msg` converts text to speech-bubble at world point
+  - use terminal instead with links to sayer

 - pause/resume Tabs pause/resumes any sessions
   - pause/resume foreground and all background processes